christopher5106/christopher5106.github.io/_posts/2015-03-23-enforcing-security-with-virtual-private-cloud.markdown

 ####Private subnets

-Security will be stronger : instances will have no IP, so it will not possible to access them directly from the Internet and also for them to access the Internet directly.
+Security will be stronger : instances will have no IP, so it will not be possible to access them directly from the Internet and also for them to access the Internet directly.

 - Set **Auto-assign Public IP** to false